Time to read: 4 mins

 Authorization can be implemented using a variety of access control methods, including:

-- Role-based access control (RBAC): Users are assigned to specific roles, and access is granted based on the role rather than the individual user.
+- Role-based access control (RBAC): User permissions are assigned to specific roles, and access is granted based on the role rather than the individual user.

-Authorization is closely related to the principle of least privilege, and through implementing authorization controls, organizations can reduce the potential damage caused by a security breach or by a user with malicious intent.
+Authorization systems are closely related to the principle of least privilege, and through implementing an authorization process, organizations can reduce the potential damage caused by a security breach or by a user with malicious intent.

-Authentication and authorization are both important aspects of security, but they serve different purposes.
-Authentication is the process of verifying who someone is, while authorization is the process of determining what that person is allowed to do.
-Authentication is a prerequisite for authorization, as it is necessary to know the identity of a user or device before determining what level of access to grant.
+Authentication and authorization are both important aspects of identity and access management (IAM), but they serve different purposes.
+Authentication works to verify who someone is, while authorization is the process of determining what that person is allowed to do.
+Authentication is a prerequisite for authorization, as it is necessary to know the identity of a user or device before determining what access rights they should have.
 Together, authentication and authorization help to ensure that only authorized users, devices, and systems have access to sensitive information, and only to the level necessary, thus increasing the safety of the more sensitive materials.

 Summary